LiamJCates/Programming-Notes/Data Structures/CommonStructures/Lists/LinkedList.md

 Unlike an array, sequence order is not given by physical placement in memory but by following references that link to each subsequent node.

 Each node thus, at minimum, contains a list value and a reference to a location in memory that holds the next node in the sequence.

+A linked list can't provide cache locality as the elements are not stored contiguously in memory.
+Hence, there's no way to bring the next element into the cache without actually visiting it with the pointer stored in the current element.
+So, although, in theory, it has the same time complexity for traversal as an array, in practice, it gives poorer performance.
 <br/><br/>

 ## Singly LinkedList